 The Oxford Centennial was the 100 year celebration for the village of Oxford, Wisconsin.
 The event started on June 21 with a queen contest and ball.
 The celebration then restarted the following weekend with plays, square dancing in the street, bar-b-que, a parade, carnival, and a “Brothers of the Brush” contest.

 The Brothers of the Brush was a fundraising contest that would take place in town celebrations.
 Participants were required to start the contest with a freshly shaven face and then not shave throughout the contest, usually months leading up to the celebration event.
-There would be prizes for various categories such as fastest growing and best moustache.
-If you didn’t participate in the event, you were supposed to buy a pin that allowed you to shave and wear it in public.
+There would be prizes for various categories such as fastest growing and best mustache.
+If you didn’t participate in the event, you were encouraged to buy a pin that allowed you to shave and wear it in public.
 If you were caught without one, you could be subject to a voluntary fine.
-The proceeds from the fundraiser would be given to the town.
+The proceeds from the fundraiser were given to the town.

 Brothers of the brush/sister of the swish (n.d.).
 In Sesquicentennial celebration Lehighton.
 Retrieved from https://scvhistory.com/scvhistory/lw3614_brothers.pdf

 Oxford centennial to run for week stating Sunday.
 (1958, June 17).
 Portage Daily Register, p.
 1. Retrieved from https://www.newspapers.com/newspage/611391412/

 Shaving permit???
 (2009, December 10).
 In Shave My Face.
 Retrieved from http://forum.shavemyface.com/viewtopic.php?t=40889